joj-macho/Pygame-Playground/window-basics/README.md

 ## Program Input & Output

 These programs are primarily about window creation, so the output is the graphical window itself, customized based on the particular program's requirements.

+The `fullscreen_window.py` program will display will create a display that fills the entire screen.

 #### blank_window.py output